Joakim Oldorff

-Joakim Oldorff (born 14 December 2002) is a Finnish badminton player, who has won, among others, bronze at the 2024 European Badminton Championships, the Welsh International 2023 and Estonian International 2024, and the Finnish Championships in 2021, 2023 and 2024.
+Joakim Oldorff (born 14 December 2002) is a Finnish badminton player, who has won, among others, bronze at the 2024 European Badminton Championships and taken the title at the BWF Super 100 tournament 2025 Al Ain Masters.
+In addition, Oldorff has won the Welsh International 2023 and Estonian International 2024, and the Finnish Championships in 2021, 2023 and 2024.

 Career

 Oldorff started playing badminton at the age of 6, and later joined the badminton club Tapion Sulka (TS).
 As a junior, Oldorff won 5 boys' singles titles (U19) on the Badminton Europe Junior Circuit.
 His first title was the Czech Junior in November 2018 at the age of only 15.
 In November 2020, he competed in the European Junior Championships and won the bronze medal in the boys’ singles.
 His BWF World Junior Ranking in the boys’ singles was 5 at the end of 2020.

 Oldorff has won Finnish Championships in the men's singles in 2021, 2023 and 2024.
 Moreover, he has won Finnish Championships in the men's doubles in 2022.

 In 2021, Oldorff played in Team Finland in the World Mixed Team Championships Sudirman Cup in Vantaa, Finland.
 He played against Thailand's Kantaphon Wangcharoen (14–21, 14–21).
 Earlier in the same year, he had also played against Denmark's Viktor Axelsen (11–21, 13–21) in the European Mixed Team Championships.